-The VIA P4PB 266E mainboard provides 3 sockets for 184-pin, 2.5V DDR DIMM modules with 6 memory banks.
+The VIA P4PB 400 mainboard provides 3 sockets for 184-pin, 2.5V DDR DIMM modules with 6 memory banks.
 To operate properly, at least one DIMM module must be installed.

-You can install PC1600/PC2100 DDR SDRAM modules on the DDR DIMM sockets (DDR 1~3).
+You can install PC1600/PC2100/PC2700/PC3200 DDR SDRAM modules on the DDR DIMM sockets (DDR $1\sim3$).

 DDR (Double Data Rate) SDRAM is similar to conventional SDRAM, but doubles the rate of transfer by transfering data twice per cycle.
 This is achieved by transfering data on both the rising and falling edges of the clock.
 Conventional SDRAM only uses the rising edge of the clock to transfer data.
 Therefore, conventional SDRAM is called SDR (Single Data Rate) SDRAM.
 DDR SDRAM uses 2.5 volts as opposed to 3.3 volts used in SDR SDRAM, and requires 184-pin DIMM modules rather than 168-pin DIMM modules used by SDR SDRAM.
 DDR SDRAM is also known as SDRAM-II, DDR DRAM and DSDRAM (Double-Speed DRAM).
-Two types of DDR are available currently: PC1600 & PC2100.
+Four types of DDR are available currently: PC1600, PC2100, PC2700 & PC3200.
 PC1600 DDR SDRAM running at 100MHz will produce about 1.6GB/s memory bandwidth.
 PC2100 running at 133MHz will produce 2.1GB/s memory bandwidth.
+PC2700 running at 166MHz will produce 2.66GB/s memory bandwidth.
+PC3200 running at 200MHz will produce 3.13GB/s memory bandwidth.
 High memory bandwidth makes DDR an ideal solution for high performance PC, workstations and servers.